 [Section 104 amended by No. 31 of 2003 s.
 166(1).]

 [105.
-Repealed by No. 31 of 1997 s.
+Deleted by No. 31 of 1997 s.
 54.]

 106. Conversion of railway bridge to combined road and railway bridge

 (1) The Public Transport Authority may convert any railway bridge into a combined road and railway bridge.
 Any local authority is hereby authorised to pay the cost of such conversion, and also to pay annually to the Public Transport Authority such further amount as may be necessary to maintain the roadway of the said bridge, and any approaches, gates, or other works or structures in connection therewith, and also to pay the wages of one or more caretakers to the said bridge.